 Well, I'm not really telling a secret.
 But I am revealing something I've not talked about on social media or in public.
 Some things just don't need to be processed socially or publicly.
 But now's the time.
 Long story short, I've spent much of the last year preparing myself, my family, and my home for a temporary relocation out of New York City to Rhode Island--and my moving date is April 14!

 We're making this move to allow my partner to follow a dream that will open up pathways towards a new career--a dream that's been in the making for over ten years!
 This had required us to renovate and empty out our New York City apartment where we both live and work so it can be sublet while we're away.
 And this has meant not just sorting through, cleaning out, rearranging, and renewing our apartment; it's meant sorting through, cleaning out, rearranging, and renewing my childhood home.
 Which has honestly felt like a sorting through, cleaning out, rearranging, and renewing of my childhood.
-This process has been by turns filled with elation and sorry, by turns overwhelming and cathartic.
-Authors with whom I work know I always encourage an appreciation for and embracing of the journey as much as the destination and a trusting of the process.
-It's been my time to experience the experience of this journey and to trust in the process, that's for sure.
+This process has been by turns filled with elation and sorrow, by turns overwhelming and cathartic.
+Authors with whom I work know I always encourage an appreciation for, and embracing of, the journey as much as the destination and a trusting of the process.
+And now it's my turn.
+It's my time to experience the experience of this journey and to trust in the process, that's for sure.